Zennoon/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 	     this, in the original formula, we get
 	     *(arr + ((i * size) + size - 1 - i)), i running from 0 to size - 1

-Using these formulas, we access the diagonal elements and compute the sums
+Using these formulas, we access the diagonal elements and compute the sums.

+100-set_string.c: This function's intention is to change the value of a pointer from the address of one character, to another using a pointer to that pointer.
+Basically, the first pointer carries an address to a character (1st of a string) , the double pointer carries an address to the 1st pointer whose value is an address.
+If we dereference the double pointer, we get the value of the first pointer.
+We can then set this value to another address.